karaokemugen/karaokemugen-app/README.md

 GRANT ALL PRIVILEGES ON DATABASE karaokemugen_app TO karaokemugen_app;
 ```

-Switch to the newly created database and enable the `unaccent` and `pgcrypto` extension.
+Switch to the newly created database and enable the `unaccent` extension.

 ```SQL
 \c karaokemugen_app